jason-r-c/ui-testing/aws-windows-vm-master/README.md

 - To export the VM from within Virtual Box see https://www.maketecheasier.com/import-export-ova-files-in-virtualbox/

 - Create an Amazon S3 Bucket if needed.
 This is needed so that you can upload the exported VM.
-To create a Bucket, go to https://console.aws.amazon.com/s3/home?region=eu-west-2 and follow the onscreen instuctions.
+Create a Bucket and follow the onscreen instuctions.

 - From the terminal, navigate to the `aws-windows-vm` directory.
 You should see the following files and folder: